-A conflict of interest exists when an county elected official county officer or employee knowingly acquires, solicits, negotiates for, or accepts any interest, employment or anything of value which would put them in violation of the Orange County Ethics Law, including but not limited to solicitation of employment for themselves, their spouse, a child, member of household of any county contractor if that individual has discretion to award a contract to such contractor or has the authority to appropriate money for such specific contract.
+A conflict of interest exists when an County officer or employee knowingly acquires, solicits, negotiates for, or accepts any interest, employment or anything of value which would put them in violation of the County Ethics Law, including but not limited to solicitation of employment with a County contractor for themselves, their spouse, a child, or a member of the household if that individual has discretion to award a contract to such contractor or has the authority to appropriate money for such specific contract.

-Whether a conflict of interest exists under particular facts (or with respect to a particular employee) can best be ascertained by seeking an Advisory Opinion should be sought from the OCBE, prior to engaging in the questioned conduct, from the Board of Ethics.
+To determine if a potential conflict of interest exists (or with respect to a particular employee) an Advisory Opinion should be sought from the OCBE, prior to engaging in the questioned conduct.

 Show All Answers

-All Board members must reside and be eligible to vote in Orange County.
-No member shall hold the office of Chair, First Vice Chair, Second Vice Chair, Secretary, or Sargent at Arms in a federal state or Orange County political party.
+All Board members must both reside and be eligible to vote in Orange County.
+No member shall hold the office of Chair, First Vice Chair, Second Vice Chair, Secretary, or Sargent at Arms in a federal, state or Orange County political party.

 Yes.
-The meetings are open to the public, although certain matters may be discussed in executive session.
+The meetings are open to the public, although certain matters may be discussed in a closed Executive Session.

-All complaints or allegations of a conflict of interest or violation of the Ethics and Disclosure Local Law are kept in the confidential records of the Board, unless made public by the Board after there has been a determination that there has been a violation.
-In addition, a Court could Order the complaint or allegation to be unsealed.
+All complaints or allegations of a conflict of interest or violation of the County Ethics Law are kept in the confidential records of the OCBE, unless made public by the OCBE after there has been a determination that there has been a violation.
+In addition, a Court may order a complaint or allegation to be unsealed.

 The County Ethics Law defines a gift as any gift having a value of $75 or more in any 12-month consecutive period from the same individual or entity.
 A “gift” of “financial benefit” includes, but is not limited to; any money, service, loan, travel, lodging, meals, refreshments, entertainment, discount, forbearance, or promise, having a monetary value.
 A “gift” and “financial benefit” does not include campaign contributions authorized by law.Excluded Items:

 Confidential information is information acquired in the course of official duties or otherwise that is not subject to the New York State Freedom of Information Law.

-Employees and county officers shall not engage in, solicit, negotiate for, or promise to accept private employment or render services for private interests when such employment or services creates a conflict or impairs the proper discharge of his or her official duties.
+County officers and employees shall not engage in, solicit, negotiate for, or promise to accept private employment or render services for private interests when such employment or services creates a conflict or impairs the proper discharge of his or her official duties.

-All employees and officers can and should seek an advisory opinion from the Ethics Board.
+All employees and officers can and should seek an Advisory Opinion from the OCBE.
 They are there to help you.

 Yes.
-This restriction may be waived by the Board of Ethics upon a finding, based upon clear and convincing evidence, that an appropriator, negotiating or contracting person on behalf of the County had no direct involvement with the selection of the contractor or that the involvement was limited to issuing an approval of or appropriation for a recommended contractor that the approver or appropriator was not otherwise involved with the selection.
+This restriction may be waived by the OCBE upon a finding, based upon clear and convincing evidence, that an appropriator, negotiating or contracting person, on behalf of the County, had no direct involvement with the selection of the contractor or that the involvement was limited to issuing an approval of or appropriation for a recommended contractor that the approver or appropriator was not otherwise involved with the selection.